 Ryokan Lion Dance

-August 2016: We recently contributed this article to TourMatters.com and reproduce it here.
+August 2016: We contributed this article to TourMatters.com (before they went broke) and reproduce it here.

 Your usual tour organiser or agent might be someone who shares your background or expectations.
 But when you start working with a provider based overseas, or with a company that serves travellers from around the world, cultural differences become more apparent.
 These variations show up in the group dynamics, sightseeing expectations, and even transportation choices.